Public Broadcasting Act of 1967

 The act charged the CPB with encouraging and facilitating program diversity, and expanding and developing non-commercial broadcasting.
 The CPB would have the funds to help local stations create innovative programs, thereby increasing the service of broadcasting in the public interest throughout the country.
+While the Rescissions Act of 2025 rescinded the two-year advance appropriation to the CPB for fiscal years 2026 and 2027, the Rescissions Act did not repeal or amend the Public Broadcasting Act.

 Background

-A need of improvement to educational television -- as radio was not initially considered in further improvement of noncommercial broadcasting -- begin in 1964 in the Democratic Party Platform with calls for a bolstering of education in general and a line dedicated to the enhancement of educational television throughout the U.S. Public interest in educational television was brought about by the proposals by the Carnegie Commission on Educational Television and the Ford Foundation.
+A need of improvement to educational television -- as radio was not initially considered in further improvement of noncommercial broadcasting -- began in 1964 in the Democratic Party Platform with calls for a bolstering of education in general and a line dedicated to the enhancement of educational television throughout the U.S. Public interest in educational television was brought about by the proposals by the Carnegie Commission on Educational Television and the Ford Foundation.

 Provisions

+Title I

 Title I of the Public Broadcasting Act details the costs of upgrading educational broadcasting, both for radio and television, as well as establishes how much of the money budgeted to educational broadcasting can be granted to broadcasters in each state and how that granted money is used.

+Title II

 Title II establishes the Corporation for Public Broadcasting (CPB) as a nonprofit corporation tasked with aiding in the creation, development, and funding of noncommercial educational television and radio networks and programming, as well as creating programming for noncommercial educational networks to use and broadcast to the public.
 Created programs that are controversial should be objective and present a balance of opinions.
 Likewise, the corporation cannot support any political candidate nor any political party.
 The CPB was granted $9 million to use during its first year of operation, no more than $250,000 of which was to be granted by the CPB to noncommercial educational stations.
 The Act also calls for the establishment of a Board of Directors made up of 15 individuals chosen by the president and confirmed by Senate whose duty it is to initially set up the CPB and to continue to facilitate its actions.
 These directors serve six year terms, two of which may be served consecutively.

+Title III

 Title III allows and grants money for a study to be done by the Secretary of Health, Education, and Welfare in order to ascertain how educational broadcasting can be improved further.

+Other

 Minor amendments were also made to other areas of the Communications Act of 1934 -- previously only containing language pertaining to and directly addressing television -- to include radio broadcasting in its oversight.